Cleaning Butyrate tubing:

 If the tubing has yellowed, UV light is the culprit, and the tubing has yellowed throughout; it is not a surface-cleaning issue.
-Transparent CAB, as most transparent plastics, is amber-colored by nature.
+Transparent CAB, like most transparent plastics, is amber-colored by nature.
 The “water clear” color of a newly extruded tube has a blue tint from the resin manufacturer.

 Busada tubing, unless specified, is derived from resin with UV stabilizers.
 Over time, exposure to UV radiation in sunlight or artificial light will degrade the Polymer.
 UV light consists is non-visible short wavelengths that break down the polymer chains.
-This process deteriorates physical properties such as loss of impact strength, yellowing, crazing, loss of elongation and tensile strength or chalking of the surface.
+This process deteriorates physical properties such as loss of impact strength, yellowing, crazing, loss of elongation, and tensile strength or chalking of the surface.
 The UV stabilizers in Busada tubing absorb UV radiation, but they eventually break down.
 Just as a color photograph will fade, the plastics tubing’s blue die will fade, and the natural yellow color appears.
 This cannot be corrected, only delayed by reducing the tubing to UV light.

 2.Oil and Grime.